scionproto/scion/doc/ControlPlanePKI.md

   history, which shows a proof of possession (PoP) of the corresponding private key (considered a good practice in such a context, see the appendix).
 - `VotingQuorum` must be strictly smaller than the number of voting ASes defined in the TRC.
-- All principal ASes with the `Voting` attribute must also have the `Core` attribute.
+- All primary ASes with the `Voting` attribute must also have the `Core` attribute.
 - Voting ASes must have both offline and online keys.

 ## Fetching TRCs and Certificates

 All entities within an ISD must have a recent TRC of their own ISD.
 On startup, all servers and end hosts obtain the missing TRCs (if any, from the TRC they possess to the latest TRC) of their own ISD from a certificate server.

-TRCs are disseminated to other ISDs via SCION's beaconing process.
+TRC updates are disseminated to other ISDs via SCION's beaconing process.
 If the TRC version number within a received beacon is higher than the locally stored TRC, the beacon server sends a request to the beacon server that sent the beacon.
 After a new TRC is accepted, it is submitted by the beacon server to a local certificate server.
 Path servers and end hosts learn about new remote TRCs through the path-segment registration and path lookup processes, respectively.

 ### Getting a TRC